Different types of police in Spain: Who should I turn to?

 Autonomous region level: Autonomous regions can also create police units, protecting the security of the very autonomous region.
-This police type often realizes the same functions, such as Civil Guard and National Police.
+This type of police often realizes the same functions, such as Civil Guard and National Police.

-Local level: Local Police (Policía Local): Depending on the different geographic regions, the local police be called as Policía Local, Policía Municipal or Guardia Urbana.
+Local level: Local Police (Policía Local): Depending on the different geographic regions, the local police be called Policía Local, Policía Municipal, or Guardia Urbana.
 Their main duties include: